CarlosETurcios/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      it stores data for a limited time

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+* [ ] What does bcrypt do to help us store passwords in a secure manner. it accumulates hashing rounds

-- [ ] What does bcrypt do to slow down attackers?
+* [ ] What does bcrypt do to slow down attackers? it will take a lot of computing power to hack the code

-- [ ] What are the three parts of the JSON Web Token?
+* [ ] What are the three parts of the JSON Web Token? the header the payload and the signiture

 ## Minimum Viable Product